 Moroccan Chicken with Ras El Hanout, garlic and lemon - a simple healthy recipe, using skinless chicken thighs, bursting with North African flavor!
 Delicious, fast and easy! #moroccanchicken #raselhanout #moroccanfood #moroccan

-This recipe for Moroccan Chicken can be prepared on the grill (our favorite) or on the stovetop.
-You can use whole thighs, or breasts or turn them into skewers for the grill.
+• You can use whole thighs, or breasts or turn them into skewers for the grill.
 However, you choose to make them I know you will love the flavor.
-The chicken is rubbed with flavorful Ras El Hanout– a flavorful spice blend that you can make at home!

 Moroccan Chicken with Ras el Hanout - an aromatic blend of spices used in Moroccan cooking to season tangines, meats, vegetables and stews. #spiceblend #raselhanout

-Spices in Moroccan Chicken:
+Ingredients in Moroccan Chicken

-In Arabic, ras el hanout translates to “top shelf”, where spice dealers who would blend the very best of their spices, to create an aromatic “signature” blend—sometimes upwards of 30-40 spices!
+In Arabic, ras el hanout translates to “top shelf”, where spice dealers who would blend the very best of their spices to create an aromatic “signature” blend—sometimes upwards of 30-40 spices!

 Moroccan Chicken with Ras El Hanout, garlic and lemon - a simple healthy recipe, using skinless chicken thighs, bursting with North African flavor!
 Delicious, fast and easy! #moroccanchicken #raselhanout #moroccanfood #moroccan